posit-dev/rsconnect-python/README.md

     --name myserver \
     --language Python \
     --version 3.9.5 \
-    --image-name rstudio/content-base__r3.6.3-py3.9.5-bionic
+    --image-name rstudio/content-base:r3.6.3-py3.9.5-bionic
 # Deleting runtime cache...
 # Successfully deleted runtime cache
 ```

-The `--image-name` value can either be the literal image name or the sanitized
-name returned by the `list` command.

 You should run these commands for each cache you wish to delete.

+The following parameters specify the target cache:
+- `language` (required) must name `R` or `Python`.
+It is case-insensitive.
+- `version` (required) must be a three-part version number, e.g. `3.8.12`.
+- `image-name` (optional) defaults to `Local`, which targets caches used for
+  natively-executed content.
+Off-host images can be specified using either the
+  literal image name or the sanitized name returned by the `list` command.